jamesmorgan/docs/userDocumentation/quickStart.md

 }
 ```

 Note: The node URL defines the transport layer and should be prefixed with `ws://` in most cases.
-If you're building a non-browser-based implementation, however, you may need to use `nats://`.
+If you're building a native implementation or another non-browser-based implementation, however, you likely need to use `nats://`.

 **For wallets:**
 Wallet integrations have more optionality in terms of client options, including the ability to pass in a provider; please see [Wallet Integrations](../userDocumentation/walletIntegrations) to read more.